fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Patient listing page

 Let's go through the <i>PatientListPage/index.tsx</i> as you can take inspiration from there to help you fetch data from the backend and update the application's state.
-<i>PatientListPage</i> uses our custom hook to inject the state and the dispatcher for updating it.
+*PatientListPage* uses our custom hook to inject the state and the dispatcher for updating it.
-When we list the patients, we only need to destructure the <i>patients</i> property from the state:
+When we list the patients, we only need to destructure the *patients* property from the state:

 ```js
 import { useStateValue } from "../state";